 #3 – THE COST OF THE CEMETERY PLOT

+The cemetery plot is one of the funeral expenses people overlook.
 The funeral home may not include the cost of a cemetery plot in the overall bill, and you may end up with a surprising amount of bills because of this.

 The price of cemetery plot depends on your location, whether you choose a public cemetery or private cemetery.
 Rural cemeteries are less expensive than urban cemeteries.
 The cemetery cost also includes the service of people to open the burial ground and vault used to reinforce the grave site.